JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 }
 ```

-And of course you have to redefine the `_earned()` function to accept the new argument:
+And of course, you have to redefine the `_earned()` function to accept the new argument:

 ```diff
     function _earned(